-Architecture, components, and operations of routers and switches in larger and more complex networks.
-Topics include configuration and troubleshooting DHCP, DNS, OSPF, EIGRP, STP, and VTP in both IPv4 and IPv6 networks.
+Architecture, components and operations of routers and switches in larger and more complex networks.
+Topics include configuration and troubleshooting of OSPF (with introduction to multi-area), EIGRP, STP, redundancy techniques and WiFi in SOHO environments.

 NET 2001 [0.5 credit] Wide Area Networking